alrevuelta/myblog/_posts/2024-09-18-ergodicity.md

 Ergodicity is a well-known concept in statistics.
 It’s a property of stochastic processes.
 If you observe a single system over a long period and give the same statistical properties as observing many systems at a single point in time, we say that it is ergodic.

 A coin flip of an unbiased coin is an ergodic process.
 If 10000 people flip a coin once or 1 person flips a coin 10000 times, both stochastic processes will have the same properties.
 For example, the expected value of heads and tails will be 50:50.
+Since it is ergodic, you as an individual will get 50:50 heads/tails if we consider enough flips.

 A fancy way of saying that one coin flip over `n` trials is the same a flipping `n` coins once can be expressed as follows: